 When two people purchase a home together, co-ownership may not last forever.
 Spouses can divorce or friends can have a falling out.
 In either event, continued joint ownership of real estate becomes difficult or impossible.
 A mortgage buyout is one solution.
-It involves one partner purchasing the equity interest of the other who's not remaining in the home.
+It involves one partner purchasing the equity interest of the other.

 Assuming you and your partner both have sufficient borrowing power, either of you can buy out the other with a cash-out refinancing.
-The amount of your equity may become a factor, however.
+The amount of your equity may be a factor, however.
 For example, if your home is worth $300,000 and the mortgage against it is $150,000, you'd have to refinance for $225,000 – $150,000 to pay off the old mortgage and $75,000 to pay your partner's share of the equity.
-This represents 75 percent of the property's value, so a lender is likely to be amenable if you have good credit and the income to qualify on your own.
-If your home is only worth $240,000, however, you'd need to refinance for $195,000 – $150,000 to pay off the old mortgage plus $45,000 to buy out your partner.
-This results in a mortgage equal to 81 percent of your home's value, which might deter some lenders or, at the least, require you to pay for private mortgage insurance.
+This represents 75 percent of the property's value, so a lender is likely to be amenable to a refinance if you have good credit and sufficient income to qualify on your own.
+If your home is only worth $250,000, however, you'd need to refinance for $200,000 – $150,000 to pay off the old mortgage plus $50,000 to buy out your partner.
+This results in a mortgage equal to 80 percent of your home's value, which might deter some lenders or, possibly, require your obtaining private mortgage insurance.

 Mortgage buyouts typically occur in divorce situations, and this gives you an additional option.
 In a divorce, you're dividing not only the equity in your home, but all your other marital property as well.
 In this case, an offset can save you from taking out a new mortgage that's significantly larger than your old one.
 You can give up other assets to whittle away at some of your spouse's equity interest in the property.
 For example, if you have an investment account worth $100,000, you and your spouse would probably each be entitled to $50,000 of that in a divorce.
 If you gave her the entire account in lieu of doing a cash-out refinance to buy her out, you've subtracted $50,000 from her equity interest in the home.
 If the home has $150,000 in equity, you now owe her only an additional $25,000.
 If the home has only $100,000 in equity, you can refinance the existing mortgage into your own name without taking out anything more.